 • Don't miss the deadline! | Nominations submitted after June 16 at 11.59 PM PT will not be considered.
 To avoid deadline stress, try to get yours in early!

 Note: You can nominate the same person, company, organization or yourself for multiple awards!

-Each nomination is reviewed by a Preliminary Adjudication Committee which determines the eligibility of each nominee.
+Each nomination is reviewed by an internal Preliminary Adjudication Committee which determines the eligibility of each nominee.
 Nominees are shortlisted for each award and provided to the Regional Adjudication Committee.

 The Regional Adjudication Committee evaluates each of the shortlisted nominations and determines the regional award winners.
 These award winners become eligible to win the national award in their respective categories.

-The National Adjudication Committee reviews the regional award winners and determines the national award winners based that are driving Canada’s entrepreneurship and innovation community.
+The National Adjudication Committee reviews the regional award winners, and shortlisted nominees for the national only awards, and determines the national award winners.

 The recipient of the Adam Chowaniec Lifetime Achievement Award is selected by a special committee which includes the CEO of Startup Canada, Chair of the Startup Canada Board of Directors and the Chair of the Startup Canada Awards Adjudication Committee, among other distinguished individuals.